 Best High Capacity Composting Toilet

-This toilet was released to the US market in 2018.
-It operates on both AC and DC currents, making it ideal for mains or solar/battery use.
-It is a one-piece toilet, so it requires no assembly, and because the company has a US base, you get excellent customer service.
+The Separett Villa toilet operates on both AC and DC currents, so it is suitable for mains or solar/battery use.
+It is a one-piece toilet, so it doesn’t require assembly.
+As the company is based in the United States, you will enjoy excellent customer service.

 Pros